Powell Peralta: Background

 George Powell studied engineering at Stanford University and started making homemade skateboards in 1957.
 In 1974, Powell's son came and asked for a skateboard.
 When Powell pulled an old one out of the garage, his son complained it did not ride smoothly.
 Powell became interested in skateboarding again, as he realized urethane wheels improved a skateboard's ride.
 With this prompting, Powell started making his own skateboards and wheels.
 He bought urethane and baked his own wheels.
 He also used some new materials like aluminum and fiberglass to fabricate his own composite boards.
 One of the test riders of one of his flexible slalom boards was Stacy Peralta.

 When Powell was laid off from his job in the aerospace industry, he moved from Los Angeles to Santa Barbara to start his own skateboard manufacturing business.
-In 1976, Powell built the anti blackie deck which he marketed through Sims.
+In 1976, Powell built the Quiksilver ProSlalom deck which he marketed through Sims.
 This was followed by the Quicktail.